 Remember to check the exact size and quantities of the slabs that you are ordering and balance your joint widths for a clean and consistent finish to the design.

 Account For Wastage & Keep An Open Mind

-Ensuring that you have plenty to work with will help you to avoid any delays if you run out of slabs and will also account for any breakages, as well as allowing you some more freedom to arrange the natural variations to suit any of our paving patterns.
+Ensuring that you have plenty to work with will help you to avoid any delays if you run out of slabs and will also account for any breakages incurred during installation, as well as allowing you some more freedom to arrange the natural variations to suit any of our paving patterns.

 These laying patterns are a great starting point and with an open mind to making the necessary adjustments, you’ll have your desired design in no time!